 Optimizing Protein Synthesis Efficiency

 - Ensure High-Quality mRNA: The quality of mRNA directly impacts protein synthesis.
 High-quality mRNA should be free from degradation and have proper modifications, such as a 5' cap and a 3' poly-A tail, which protect it from enzymatic degradation and enhance its translation efficiency.
-Regularly assess mRNA integrity using techniques like gel electrophoresis or quantitative PCR (qPCR) to ensure that it is not compromised.
+Regularly assess mRNA integrity using techniques like gel electrophoresis or quantitative PCR (qPCR) to make sure it is not compromised.
 If mRNA degradation is detected, optimize RNA handling protocols to minimize RNAse contamination and implement quality control measures during RNA extraction and purification.

 Preventing Ribosomal Dysfunction